BinSquare/Raidwatcher/README.md

 RaidWatcher is a crowd-sourced map to track and map reported ICE/police activity.

+## What problem does this solve?

+Victims of ambushes are

+## Why does this app exist?

+1) Give a heads up
+2)

+Treating people with compassion is not a political stance.

 ## Features
 - Interactive map interface for viewing reported activities
 - List view of recent reports